 She saw the bears' cute little house and couldn't resist meeting its occupants.
 She went straight to the door and knocked.
 No one answered.
 So Goldilocks went right in!
+Goldilocks saw the three bowls of porridge and decided to have a taste. \\\\\\\, she took a taste from the great big bowl.
+"Too hot," she cried.
+Next, she tried the middle-sized bowl.
+"Too cold!", she said. \\\\\\\, she had a taste from the wee little bowl.
+"Yum!
+Just right!" she said, and ate every last bit of Baby Bear's porridge.
+After she had eaten, Goldilocks saw three chairs.
+She sat down in the great big Papa Bear chair.
+"Too hard!" she thought. \\\\\\, she tried the middle sized chair.
+"Too soft!" she said, sinking into the chair.
+Finally, she tried the little chair. \\\\\\, when Goldilocks sat down, the chair collapsed into pieces.

+During the first round, groups of students are provided with commonly used transitions such as:

+So Meanwhile Next

+Suddenly Then By now

-Goldilocks saw the three bowls of porridge and decided to have a taste During the first round, groups of students are provided with commonly used transitions such as: So Suddenly Lastly Meanwhile Then At this Next By now First and are asked to determine which transitions should be used and why.
-A second round is conducted in which students are provided with more complex transitions such as: Consequently By this time Initially Simultaneous Finally Immediately Not surprisingly and are asked to determine which transitions should be used and why.
+Lastly At this First

+and are asked to determine which transitions should be used and why.

+A second round is conducted in which students are provided with more complex transitions such as:

+Consequently By this time Initially Simultaneous Finally Immediately Not surprisingly and are asked to determine which transitions should be used and why.